Abion47/riot_games/README.md

 ## Getting Started

+The structure and functionality of this plugin is based on the official [Riot Games API](https://developer.riotgames.com/apis).
+For detailed documentation on each API endpoint, check there.

 This project is a starting point for a Dart [package](https://flutter.dev/developing-packages/), a library module containing code that can be shared easily across